-D. D. Dishonesty (DD,DI,FC) imum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 Cheating - Illegally or sharing of work/te responses.
-Parent which t graded or 59% Any Offense notification.
-The work on he student cheats will be as either the result of the test , whichever is lower. d incident on which the student will be graded zero.
+D. Dishonesty (DD,DI,FC) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 Cheating - Illegally procuring or sharing of work/test responses.
 Any Offense Parent notification.
 The work on which the student cheats will be graded as either the result of the test or 59%, whichever is lower.
+Second incident on which the student cheats will be graded zero.
+Any Offense Parent notification.
+The work on which the student cheats will be graded as either the result of the test or 59%, whichever is lower.
 Second incident on which the student cheats will be graded as zero.
 Any Offense Parent notification.
 The work on which the student cheats will be graded as either the result of the test or 59%, whichever is lower.
 Second incident on which the student cheats will be graded as zero.
-Lying - Giving false information to schoo personnel.
-Any Offense al's discretion Any Offense Principal's discretion Any Offense Principal's discretion
+Lying - Giving false information to school personnel.
+Any Offense Principal's discretion Any Offense Principal's discretion Any Offense Principal's discretion